C++ and CMake

 target_link_libraries(myapp PRIVATE net::net)

-The net:: namespace is convention — it makes it obvious in linker errors that net::net is an imported target, not a system library.
+• net:: namespace = convention.
+Makes linker errors obvious — net::net is imported target, not system library.

 9. References